HAMZA EL DIN 1929 -

 playing leans more toward the Arab virtuosic traditions than Hamza's

-but his Nubian roots are deep nevertheless.
+but his Nubian roots are evident nevertheless.
 I was amazed to hear a

 homemade recording of Hamza and Fikri playing Escalay in an oud duo, with a very